ZKC19940412/mluvspec/README.md

 # mluvspec
-Code & data files of paper "UV-Visible Absorption Spectra of Solvated Molecules by Quantum Chemical Machine Learning" .
+Supplyment files of paper "UV-Visible Absorption Spectra of Solvated Molecules by Quantum Chemical Machine Learning" .

 This repository is structured as follow:
 * machine-learning-python-files: